AI Moon Phase Display - Tonight's Lunar Phase

 moonDiameter number

-Stores the diameter of the moon circle in pixels (150).
-Used to draw the moon and calculate shadow dimensions
+Sets the pixel diameter of the moon circle and its shadow ellipse.

 let moonDiameter = 150;